Computing, Technology and Mathematics Extended Degree - BSc (Hons)

 - Design and Communication Skills

-Modules in Year 1, 2 and 3 are determined by the pathway choice following completion of Year 0.
+Modules at levels 4, 5 and 6 are determined by the pathway choice following completion of level 3.
 Pathway choices include:

 - BSc Mathematics